fritzalder/faulty-point-unit/03_section-4_controlled-channel/README.md

 We provide the following scripts to reproduce the controlled channel attack:

  1. Two simple test scripts to verify that the attack works in the enclave: `test.sh` to test the hardware mode and `test_sim.sh` to test the simulation mode.
  2. A script to run the actual controlled channel attack called `binary_search.py`.
 This script executes 1000 runs of the attack and creates an output called results.csv.
-On an Intel(R) Core(TM) i7-8665U CPU, the script runs at a speed of 5 seconds per iteration which nets to a total runtime of about 90 minutes for a complete run.
+On an Intel Core i7-8665U CPU, the script runs at a speed of 5 seconds per iteration which nets to a total runtime of about 90 minutes for a complete run.
  3. A script to evaluate a generated csv file and output a plot.
 You can control the input file to generate plots from different sources, e.g., `eval.py -f results.csv` or `eval.py -f paper_data.csv` to use the raw data used for the paper Figure 4.
 The eval script outputs a file named `histogram_error.pdf` that is identical to the file `figure-4.pdf` when called with the original paper data.

 ## Steps to reproduce Figure 4